Welcome and thank you for considering Journal of Infectiology and Epidemiology to submit your work.

 - References: A list of references must be provided at the end of the scientific text.
 This list must include the full information for all the works cited in the running text.
 The entries in the reference list are placed in the same order in which they were cited in the text.
 Basic form of reference:

 - Standard Format for Journal Articles:

 Author Surname Initials.
 Title of article.
 Title of journal, abbreviated.
 Date of Publication; Volume Number(Issue Number): Page Numbers.

 Author Surname Initials.
 Title: subtitle.
 Edition (if not the first).
 Place of publication: Publisher; Year.

 - Standard Format for Websites:

 Author Surname Initials (if available).
 Title of Website [Internet].
 Place of publication: Publisher; Date of First Publication [Date of last update; cited date].
 Available from: URL

-Average manuscript life cycle at Journal of Infectiology:
+Average manuscript life cycle at Journal of Infectiology and Epidemiology: